MicrosoftDocs/azure-docs/articles/cosmos-db/managed-identity-based-authentication.md

 1. On the **Identity tab** switch **System Identity** to the "On" position.
 Be sure to click **Save**, and confirm you want to turn on System Identity.
 In the end the **System Identity** pane should look like this:
 ![System Identity turned on](./media/managed-identity-based-authentication/identity-tab-system-managed-on.png)

-## Grant the System-Assigned Managed Identity Access to your Cosmos DB
+## Grant the System-Assigned Managed Identity Access to your Azure Cosmos DB

 In this step, you'll assign a role to the Azure Function's System-Assigned Managed Identity.
-Cosmos DB has multiple built-in roles you can assign the System Identity too.
+Azure Cosmos DB has multiple built-in roles you can assign the System Identity too.
 For this exercise we'll just focus on two:

 |**Built-in role**  |**Description**  |
 |---------|---------|